esbgkannan/GT-CNN/README.md

 It is recommend to use Anaconda for environment control, it can be downloaded through this [link](https://www.anaconda.com/)

-Most of necessary modules could be installed using `pip install -r requirements.txt` command, running this command should take less than 10 seconds.
+Most of necessary modules could be installed using  <b>pip install -r requirements.txt</b> command, running this command should take less than 5 minutes.

 The experiment workstation has Pytorch environment of version 1.8+ and cuda version of 11.1.
 Please install the version of Pytorch that applicable to your settings.